 Since 2018, 5G has been a key topic in the tech industry and has gained extensive news coverage.
 From reported concerns of 5G mobile radiation, to several countries banning Huawei from developing core 5G networks due to national security fears, it can be easily confusing as to what 5G actually is and how it will affect you.

 However, in this article we demystify the world of 5G by explaining what it actually is, how it differs from 4G and wen you can expect it to roll out in the UK.

 What is 5G?

 5G is the fifth generation of mobile networks and is the successor of 4G and 3G, which the majority of today’s networks currently operate on.
 It is frequently regarded as the ‘network of networks’ because of its ability to amalgamate various existing and future networks, including the current advanced LTE (4G) network.

 5G is set to be much faster and more reliable with lower latency compared to its predecessors.
 The below infographic highlights the changes and opportunities which 5G presents:

 When will 5G roll out in the UK?

-It is expected that 5G will be commercially available throughout the UK by 2020/2021.
-However, the first steps towards the rollout of 5G is imminent, as EE announced that they will launch their network on 30th May.
-Likewise, Vodafone recently said that they will launch their 5G network on 3rd July .
+EE have made the first steps towards the rollout of 5G as they launched their network on 30th May.
+Likewise, Vodafone recently said that they will launch their network on 3rd July .